Performances/Show Times at the Zoo

 Located at the Kohl's Wild Theater stage in the farm.

 Four Free Performances Daily: 10:15 a.m., Noon, 1:45 p.m., 3:30 p.m.

 In addition to the stage performances, you can enjoy the spontaneity of an impromptu skit at various times during the day as you walk through the Zoo.

 Kohl's Wild Theater Performances

-This new musical highlights what can happen to sea creatures when their marine ecosystem is disturbed.
-As Dr. McGhee’s office is overrun by sick sea creatures, he must figure out the cause of their illnesses.
-Why is a decorator crab’s new shell flimsy?
-What’s irritating the gills of a leopard shark?
-Is there anything you can do in Wisconsin to help animals that live hundreds of miles away in the oceans?
+Dr. McGhee's office is overrun by sick sea creatures, but what is causing the illnesses?
+Why is a decorator crab's new shell flimsy?
+What's irritating the gills of a leopard shark?
+Help Dr. McGhee in this 15-minute musical to discover what can be done in Wisconsin to help animals living in oceans all around the globe.

 Bring Kohl's Wild Theater to You